jakedave503/test-repo/docs/hello-1.md

 ## Tooltips

-Show tooltips <Icons.CheckCircle /> in docs
+Show tooltips <Icons.CheckCircle className="inline-block" /> in docs

 <Tooltip content="Hi there, nice to meet you">
   Hover me